 After visiting the new mine, we headed off through Harshaw to Patagonia for lunch.
 Since we did not really know what to expect after all that has recently transpired, we decided to do takeout At the Velvet Elvis and have a picnic at Sonoita Creek Preserve, a Nature Conservancy site.

 As we passed Harshaw at the giant Cottonwood near the cemetery, there were two motor homes camping there.
-Perhaps they were relatives of people gone by.
+Perhaps they were relatives of people gone by or perhaps they were employees of South32.
 The Harshaw Cemetery does appear to be maintained.
+The news about the mine from

 As we drove into town, on the right was a large parking area that had been cleared for a few outbuildings, trucks and trailers.
 I am told that up to 200 people are already working the Hermosa Project.
 On the corner was a visitor’s office for South 32.
 Things are getting serious.
 Did I mention that the mine will be underground and Zinc is going to be mined there.
 The office was closed as it was a Saturday.